Virgil-Derek/Bandpage-Milestone-project-1/README.md

 ## User Experience (UX)
 * User Stories
    * First time user
      a.
+I want to learn more about the band.
+WHo are they, and why are they worth a listen.
      b.
-     c.
+I want to navigate towards music and photographs c.
    * Returning user
      a.
+I want to look at pictures
      b.
+I want to listen to music.
      c.
+I want to visit the store.
    * Frequent user
      a.
+As a frequent user I want to learn updates on tour schedules, and new posted content.
      b.
+I want to sign up for the newsletter
      c.
+I want to visit the store.
 * Design
   * Color scheme
   * Typography